v-fedorov/pipeline-extension-manager/misc/chrome_extension/README.md

 ![extension gallery search](https://user-images.githubusercontent.com/17149559/27692821-abeb7b88-5cb5-11e7-8b81-17793b94eb6f.png)

 #### Additional notes
-If the search does not work, the org may have changed place in the future/does not exist anymore.
-It is currently living in the Coveo's staging platform (QA).
-To change where where the content is being taken, head to chrome://extensions/ and click on the options dialog.
+You can setup your own extension gallery, simply follow the instructions in the python section of this repo, then change where where the content is being taken.
+Head to chrome://extensions/ and click on the options dialog.

 ### The tester
 'Test' buttons can be found beside every extension